marcopeg/marcopeg.github.io/content/posts/2020/0121-fetchq-introduction/fetchq-introduction.md

 way you approach backend development**.

-In the next article you will go through the **"FetchQ Hello World"**, a quick tutorial that will guide you setting up your first queue based application in just one single NodeJS file.
+In the next article you will go through the **"FetchQ Hello World"**, a quick tutorial that will guide you setting up your first queue-based application in just one single NodeJS file.

 Curious?
 Check out these _sandboxes_!
 **You can play with FetchQ online and for free 🙌**